The Complete Guide to Wedding Stationery: What to Order and When

 Wedding Signs

-This is one to think about before the week of the wedding, plan ahead!
-You might want to have a welcome sign, and sign for gifts or your card box.
-You might also want signs to point guests towards the restrooms or to let them know where cocktail hour will be.
+Signs may feel like a small detail, but they do a lot of heavy lifting on your wedding day.
+You might also want signs to point guests toward the restrooms or to let them know where cocktail hour will be.
 You can add bar signs for your signature drinks or even a sign to remind people to put their phones down for the ceremony.

-When to plan: - 2-4 weeks before.
+When to plan and order: 4 weeks before.
 Most poster signs can be printed same day at a local print shop, however if you are having something printed on foam board, that will take 10+ days for delivery.

 0 comments